nwchemgit/nwchem-wiki/TCE.md

 excitation energies that are needed in force, geometry, and frequency calculations are obtained by numerical differentiation.
 These keywords may be used to specify which excited state root is being used for the geometrical derivative calculation.
-For instance, when TARGET 3 and TARGETSYM a1g are included in the input block, the total energy (ground state energy plus excitation energy) of the third lowest excited state root (excluding the ground state) transforming as the irreducible representation a1g will be passed to the module which performs the derivative calculations.
+For instance, when `TARGET 3` and `TARGETSYM a1g` are included in the input block, the total energy (ground state energy plus excitation energy) of the third lowest excited state root (excluding the ground state) transforming as the irreducible representation a1g will be passed to the module which performs the derivative calculations.
 The default values of these keywords are 1 and none, respectively.

-The keyword TARGETSYM is essential in excited state geometry optimization, since it is very common that the order of excited states changes due to the geometry changes in the course of optimization.
+The keyword `TARGETSYM` is essential in excited state geometry optimization, since it is very common that the order of excited states changes due to the geometry changes in the course of optimization.
-Without specifying the TARGETSYM, the optimizer could (and would likely) be optimizing the geometry of an excited state that is different from the one the user had intended to optimize at the starting geometry.
-On the other hand, in the frequency calculations, TARGETSYM must be none, since the finite displacements given in the course of frequency calculations will lift the spatial symmetry of the equilibrium geometry.
+Without specifying the `TARGETSYM`, the optimizer could (and would likely) be optimizing the geometry of an excited state that is different from the one the user had intended to optimize at the starting geometry.
+On the other hand, in the frequency calculations, `TARGETSYM` must be `none`, since the finite displacements given in the course of frequency calculations will lift the spatial symmetry of the equilibrium geometry.
 When these finite displacements can alter the order of excited states